-Call center training priorities
+Call center training software

 Contact center decision-makers understand that better tools are the key to improving agent performance and reducing call center training times.
 Contact Center Pipeline, the magazine for contact center professionals, reports that the number one challenge for contact centers in 2019 is the lack of suitable desktop tools, especially for CRM and collaboration.

-The survey further highlights that improving employee engagement and empowerment is the number one priority for contacts centers in 2019, while increasing the focus on coaching and development emerged as another top priority in the Workload/Performance category.
-To help contact centers meet their goals of both engaging agents and improving training methods, we’ve compiled a list of 7 market-leading technologies that are redefining call center training and development.
+The survey further highlights that improving employee engagement and empowerment is the number one priority for contact centers in 2019, while increasing the focus on coaching and development emerged as another top priority in the Workload/Performance category.
+To help contact centers meet their goals of both engaging agents and improving training methods, we’ve compiled a list of 7 market-leading technologies that are redefining call center agent training and development.

-Virtual private tutors
+- Virtual private tutors

 One size doesn’t fit all.
 Agents have different strengths and weaknesses and training modules must be responsive to their requirements.
 Lessonly for Chrome is an engaging onboarding platform that provides agents with individualized learning, practice opportunities in real-life customer service scenarios, and clear feedback and insights that help pinpoint areas for further improvement.

-Socially acceptable collaboration
+2. Socially acceptable collaboration between call center agents

-One innovator in this area is Slack, an online communication platform that sees users logging 100 million collective hours online per month.
-Its flexible public channels, along with small private groups, can facilitate group learning as well as smaller workshops where ideas can be shared in real time.
+One innovator in shared learning is Slack, an online communication platform that sees users logging 100 million collective hours online per month.
+Its flexible public channels, along with small private groups, can facilitate group learning as well as smaller workshops where call center agent training tips and ideas can be shared in real time.

 Make the workplace fun again.
 When gamification is introduced into a call center environment, agents compete to complete objectives and outpace other agents in specific KPIs such as hours worked, lessons learned or average speed to answer.
 Gamification is an immersive, exciting experience that engages and motivates agents.
-Rewards may include recognition on leaderboards, physical prizes or alternative rewards like preferred shifts or free parking.
+There can be various rewards, including recognition on leaderboards, physical prizes or alternative rewards like preferred shifts or free parking.

 We all learn best through practice – not theory.
-The new breed of AI-based platforms reduces call center training times by delivering timely next best action advice during each customer episode.
+The new breed of AI-based platforms reduces call center new hire training times by delivering timely next best action advice during each customer episode.
 Jacada’s autonomous CX platform provides interactive and intuitive guidance to help agents respond to customer enquiries in real time.
 Help your agents learn exactly what to do, when to do it, and how to do it, by offering instant, contextual guidance during each interaction.

-See the bigger picture
+5. See the full picture with Visual Assistance

-TechSee has taken the concept of AI-based decision support and added the crucial visual element.
-Building on its core contact center product – Intelligent Visual Assistance – which enables agents to visually connect with customers and guide them using Augmented Reality annotations, it also provides AI technology that helps a company to rapidly expand its own visual knowledge base.
+It doesn’t end there; TechSee also provides AI technology that helps a company rapidly expand its own visual knowledge base.
 It’s what they call the “crowdsourcing of expertise.”
 Every customer interaction is tagged by the agent, enabling both employees and the system itself to grow smarter and more resourceful, right from day one.

 Psst.
 When a contact center manager can not only listen in on a call but speak to the agent without the customer knowing, it adds a whole new dimension to call center training.
 Whisper coaching, provided by companies such as Voicent, enables managers to listen in on agents’ calls, and when it’s appropriate, they can share advice with the agents, coaching them in real time.
 This is especially helpful when bringing new agents up to speed or helping more experienced agents through a difficult call.
 Think of it as the equivalent of a TV producer talking to a presenter through his earpiece.

 Empowering agents by letting them analyze their own performance engages them more effectively than a top-down approach.
 Beyond Verbal uses patented Voice and AI technology to detect changes in vocal range that indicate emotions like anger, anxiety, happiness or satisfaction, and picks up on nuances in mood, attitude and decision-making characteristics.

-Training contact center agents is an ongoing process and there’s no single training method that works for everyone.
+We’ve described seven best practices for call center training.
+However, training contact center agents is an ongoing process and there’s no single training method that works for everyone.
 Contact center managers must be able to identify the right technologies that address individual agents’ skill gaps and implement practical coaching and development practices that are both time-efficient and results-driven.
 Whether using virtual private tutors, social collaboration, gamification, on-the-job training, visual assistance, whisper coaching or self-monitoring, innovative call center training technologies will help you cut down onboarding time and ensure your agents are fully engaged from day one.